What does the LAWA Air Quality National Picture Summary 2021 tell us about air quality in NZ towns?

 - In these areas, the levels of PM can exceed air quality standards or guidelines, and this is usually associated with still winter days where there is no wind to disperse the PM in the air and, or for towns where an inversion layer traps air pollutants.

-- Last year, about 20 towns exceeded the guidelines for daily average PM10 concentrations.
+- Last year, about 20 towns exceeded the New Zealand standard for daily average PM10 concentrations.

 - Increased monitoring of smaller particles (PM2.5) reveals that PM2.5 exceeds international standards more often than PM10.